Machine learning with neural networks: Summary

 \section{Summary}

-Artificial neural networks use a highly simplified model for the fundamental computation unit, the neuron.
-In its simplest form, the model is just a binary threshold unit.
+Artificial neural networks use a highly idealised model for the fundamental computation unit: the McCulloch-Pitts neuron (Figure \figref{C1S2MccullochPitts}) is a binary threshold unit, very similar to the model introduced originally by McCulloch and Pitts \cite{MCP1943}.
 The units are linked together by weights $w_{ij}$, and each unit computes a weighted average of its inputs.
 The network performs these computations in sequence.
-Usually one considers discrete sequences of computation time steps, $t=0,1,2,3,\ldots$.
-Either all neurons are updated simultaneously in one time step (synchronous updating), or only one chosen neuron is updated (asynchronous updating).
 Most neural-network algorithms are built using the model described in this Chapter.